Large Fields in Differential Galois Theory: Differential embedding problems

 Assertion (b) follows from (a) as follows: Let ($N\rtimes H$,$S$) be a split differential embedding problem over $k(x)$, i.e., $G=N\rtimes H$ is a linear algebraic group over $k$ and $S/K(x)$ is a given Picard-Vessiot ring with differential Galois group $H$.
 We fix a finitely generated field extension $k_0/\Q$ with $k_0\subseteq k$ such that $G$ and its structure of a semidirect product descends to a linear algebraic group $G_0=N_0\rtimes H_0$ over $k_0$.
 By Proposition \ref{prop descent PVR}, we may in addition choose $k_0$ such that $S$ descends to a Picard-Vessiot ring $S_0$ over $k_0(x)$ with differential Galois group $H_0$, i.e., $S_0\otimes_{k_0(x)}k(x)\cong S$.
-We conclude the proof by applying part (a) of the theorem. \end{proof} \begin{rem} In principle, the bound $c_\mathcal{E}$ in Theorem \ref{main}(a) can be computed from the input data. \end{rem}
+We conclude the proof by applying part (a) of the theorem. \end{proof}